dc-mica/gd2/post/css-position.md

 # CSS Layout: Position

 CSS is used to visually style a webpage.
-It is relatively easy to style individual element such as font size, weight, color, because you can google for the right property name and its values and simply apply.
-But, laying out a page takes more planning as you will have to think about the structure and relationship among multiple elements.
+It is relatively easy to style individual element such as font size, weight, color, because you can google for the right property name and its values and simply apply rules.
+But, laying out a page takes more planning as you will have to think about the structure and relationship among multiple elements. _Understanding the relationship among different elements_ is important.

 There are multiple ways to design a layout using CSS.
 Here, we will look at `position` property.